Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug5_bc.md

 * `PC`: Shows the current PC (program counter) value.
 It can be cross-probed with source code by clicking it.
 <img src="images/bc_va3.png">

-* `Error Event`: Shows error events that have happened before the status was generated.
+* `Error Event`: Shows error events that occurred before the status was generated.
 * `Buffers`: Shows buffer objects in the design with the current status.

 Click on `DMA Status`.
 DMA status shows each tile's DMA input/output channel status.
 <img src="images/bc_va2.png">